atlassian-labs/data-center-terraform/docs/docs/troubleshooting/LIMITATIONS.md

 ### Scaling EKS

 You cannot change the number of the EKS cluster nodes (`desired_capacity`) and node type (`instance_types`) after provisioning the environment.
-However, the number of application pods could be scale up as long as the EKS cluster has enough resources.
+However, the number of application pods can be scaled up as long as the EKS cluster has enough resources.